-Coronavirus has been called a pandemic by the UN now.
+Coronavirus has become a pandemic that is showing no signs of slowing down.
 With the numbers rising in India and around the world on a constant basis, it’s imperative to take certain precautions in order to stay healthy.
 The virus in itself is not fatal, however, it can lead to a lot of damage and risk.

 What is Coronavirus?